JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 available in release builds).
 This command prints a trace of the escape analysis algorithm, which we can use to track down which objects escape, and why.

-Let's start by modifying our payload to include the code in the benchmark:
+Let's start by modifying our payload to include the code from the benchmark:

 ```java
  public void payload() {